-- 2. Press $\triangle$ or $\nabla$ to scroll to the Options application. - Press ✓ to enter the Options menu. - Scroll to Info Pages and press ▷. - Press △ or ▽ to move through the list of possible information displays. - Press ✓ while an item is highlighted to select or deselect that item.
+1. Press 《 to access the cluster applications.

+- Press ✓ to enter the Options menu.

+- Scroll to Info Pages and press ▶.

+- Press ✓ while an item is highlighted to select or deselect that item.
 When an item is selected, a checkmark will appear next to it.